My Client's Company Is Insolvent - Do They Have to Put it into Liquidation?

 What does Dissolve say?

 You’ll see where we are heading.
 There’s a third option – do nothing!
-It is a an option to stop trading and just let the company sit there, waiting to see if a creditor goes to court to put the company into liquidation, or eventually for ASIC to strike it off for being dormant.
+It is a an option to stop trading and just let the company sit there, waiting to see if a creditor goes to court to put the company into liquidation, or eventually for the regulator to strike it off for being dormant.
 In fact, we commonly tell callers to our Insolvency Hotline that they should only spend the money on a liquidation if they see a benefit from doing so.
 The main benefits of liquidation include:

 - Removal of Stress – Once the company is in liquidation, the creditors can’t hassle the directors about company debts anymore.
 All responsibility for future reporting and company maintenance is lifted.